 The hotel itself is not as expensive as one could imagine: Summer rates start from approximately EUR 200 for a Classic Room, till EUR 366 for a Deluxe Courtyard.
 Suites are sold out at about EUR 600.
-A wide selection of extremely attractive packages is available, allowing the guests to enjoy the hotel plus a range of attractions (golf for instance) available in the « Lucien Barrière » network which controls all the most prestigious activities in Deauville and surroundings.
+A wide selection of extremely attractive packages is available, allowing the guests to enjoy the hotel plus a range of attractions (golf for instance) managed the Lucien Barrière group controlling all the most prestigious activities in Deauville and surroundings.

 The hotel is children friendly (with a kids club, and plenty of activities), and has a nice indoor pool and fitness area.
 The casino stands opposite the hotel.